Black holes shielded by magnetic fields: Magnetically shielded black holes

 \section{Magnetically shielded black holes}

-The BHs formed by collapsing of the magnetized progenitors, have magnetic fields penetrating the event horizon \cite{brp}.
-For example, the gravitational collapse induced by a endoparasitic BH through capturing of dark matter into a neutron star (NS) \cite{gold}, spinning down of a rotationally supported hypermassive NS \cite{fal}, by acquiring the magnetic flux through merging of a BH with one (or multiple) magnetized NS(s) \cite{east} or magnetar(s), or by the accretion mechanism, a BH is magnetized.
-Although the magnetic field is generally considered to be originated from the accretion mechanism of a BH, the other mechanisms described above cannot be ignored.
-If a BH is formed by collapsing of a magnetized star, the plasma definitely exist in the magnetosphere around the event horizon.
-Moreover, the BH can generate a self-regulated plasma supply through electron-positron discharges \cite{bz,par,cri} near the event horizon, that significantly changes the vacuum dynamics.
-In fact, in case of a BH formation by collapsing of a NS, the magnetic field lines are effectively ``frozen in'' the star both before and during collapse \cite{lyu}.
-This introduces a topological constraint that prevents the magnetic field from sliding off the horizon, in the no-resistivity limit \cite{lyu}.
-Consequently, the newly-formed BH conserves the magnetic flux during collapse of a magnetized NS/magnetar to a BH.
-It was also pointed out in \cite{gp} that the magnetic field not only produces a barrier for the plasma, but also for the neutral particles and prevents their escaping to the infinity.
-Now, to preserve the no-hair conjecture, the only way to lose the magnetic field of BH is to change its topology (reconnect) \cite{brp}.
-Although, in vacuum, the non-zero magnetic field should be quickly radiated away or swallowed by the BH, the presence of plasma slows down the balding process.
-In addition, the pair production is so strong for $B \gtrsim 10^{12}$ G \cite{brp}, it is hardly possible to expedite the balding process.
+It was pointed out in \cite{gp} that the magnetic field does not only produce a barrier for the plasma, but also for the neutral particles and prevents their escaping to the infinity.
 These particles create an atmosphere near the event horizon of the BH having the shape of a surface of revolution \cite{gp}.
 A magnetic field around the BH with a specific radius $r_f$ (sphere of magnetic influence) could be now perceived due to this.
 In such a situation, $r_B$ plays an important role, i.e., if $r_B \leq r_f$, the magnetic field at $r < r_f$ might be able to shield the BH from the {\it external disturbances}.